 I recently finished Brad Feld’s and Jason Mendelson’s fantastic book on venture capital deals.
-The book is based on series of blog posts from the blog at Foundry Group.
-It takes much of what has been written there over the years and pulls it all together in to an easy to comprehend format that will most likely stay within easy reach for some time to come.
+The book is based on a series of blog posts from the blog at Foundry Group.
+It takes much of what has been written there over the years and pulls it all together into an easy to comprehend format that will most likely stay within easy reach for some time to come.

-The book starts off explaining the basic parts of the VC deal process, but really hits it’s stride when Brad and Jason breaks down the various aspects of each part of the deal in to what the investor expects and what the entrepreneur expects.
-Having both sides of the deal presented helps put in to perspective what is important to who and why.
+The book starts off explaining the basic parts of the VC deal process but really hits its stride when Brad and Jason break down the various aspects of each part of the deal into what the investor expects and what the entrepreneur expects.
+Having both sides of the deal presented helps put into perspective what is important to who and why.
 As with most deals, what is important to you is very likely a non-issue to the other party, but knowing that going in makes it easier to give and take in the negotiation process to get the deal you want.

 For me, the best part of the book is the detailed explanation of the Term Sheet.
 Easily the most confusing part of any financing deal, the Term Sheet can set you up for failure before any money changes hands at all.
 And without at least a basic understanding of what various aspects of the deal mean, you can find yourself regretting the deal and looking for a way out.
 Brad and Jason do a wonderful job of making even the most technically challenging areas understandable, even if the answer is ‘get a good lawyer’.